The Best Time to Post on Instagram, Facebook, Twitter, YouTube, and LinkedIn

 - The safest times to post on Facebook – Weekdays 9 am–3 pm

 - The least engaging day on Facebook – Sunday

 - The least amount of engagement – early mornings and evenings before 7 am and after 5 pm

 It doesn’t really come as a surprise that the engagement on Facebook, like other social media is at its peak in the mid-week.
 The safest times to post are on every day of the week from the morning to mid-afternoon.
 When I say safe, I mean that in these time slots the engagement is more or less consistent.

-Late nights, early mornings and the weekend experience relatively low engagement levels.
-Though there is little bit of a spike on Saturday midday, but it doesn’t really seem like it is a great idea.
+Late nights, early mornings, and the weekend experience relatively low engagement levels.
+Though there is a little bit of a spike on Saturday midday, it doesn’t really seem like it is a great idea.